 Durability and colour fastness

 Durable buildings are built to last.
 Durability is not limited to functionality, but also involves aesthetic durability.
-Aspects such as dimensional stability, resistance against wind and water, fire safety and colour fast¬ness are all important focus areas to keep maintenance costs low.
+Aspects such as dimensional stability, resistance against wind and water, fire resilience and colour fastness are all important focus areas to keep maintenance costs low.

 05